vaultic13/neuro-pragmata/README.md

 - **Pragmata** (PC).
 - **REFramework** for Pragmata.
 Drop `dinput8.dll` from a [REFramework nightly](https://github.com/praydog/REFramework-nightly/releases) into the Pragmata install folder.
 Confirm it works by pressing **Insert** in-game and seeing the REFramework menu.
 - **Python 3.10+** with `pip` (for the sidecar).
-- A **Neuro-SDK-compatible AI peer** running and listening on a WebSocket endpoint.
+- **Neuro** (or any Neuro-SDK-compatible peer) running and listening on a WebSocket endpoint.
 The mod connects out to whatever URL you configure.

 ### One-time setup